taylorsilva/static-list-resource/README.md

 ### `check`

 - The first check returns the first item in the list
-- Every check after will return the next item in the list as the "latest version"
+- Every check after will return nothing
-- You'll probably want to set the resource to `check_every: never` to avoid having the list shift on you

 ### `in` / get step